daepan/Murpan_Diary/Resource/SSD/Compiler/Compiler의 기초.md

 * Some tokens can have **attributes** that store extra information about the token
 * here we store which integer is represented

+### Goals of Lexical Analysis
+- Convert from physical description of a program into sequence of

 ### Formal Languages
 - A **formal language** is a set of strings